Updated 07/30/2020 – Hydration lowered to 75%

 All the best and happy baking!

-Easy Sourdough Recipe for Busy Mamas
+Simple Sourdough Recipe: The Best Method for Busy Mamas

 - 200 grams Leaven see post, Make Heavenly Leaven Like Your Local Baker